Resident Handbook - Quick Links

 Under no circumstances are pets allowed in a home without both written permission and a pet deposit being paid.
 PMI Georgia’s pet deposit is $500 for the first pet and $250 for any additional pet.
 Important note: “No pets allowed” also refers to any relatives, friends, and loved ones that have pets and want to bring them to the home even for only a few hours.
+A $25.00 monthly pet fee will be charged in addition to the deposit and due each month with the rent.
 If a pet is found at the residence or evidence of a pet is found at your residence, the tenant will be charged a $250 fine.

 All pets must be listed in the application.
 PMI Georgia reserves the right to turn down an application if the pet is a viscous breed.
 Vicious Breeds are not allowed under any circumstances.
 If one is found at a residence after the tenant has moved in, the tenant will be put in eviction status immediately.